tytydraco/yessleep/out/All_I_Ever_Wanted_To_Be_Was_A_Writer_Part_3.md

 She pushed past me, “Listen, I don’t know what’s going on with you but I want you to get better before the baby gets here.”

-“I’m not lying,” my hands fumbled aimlessly in my pockets, “When I my phone…I’ll…I’ll show you.”
+“I’m not lying,” my hands fumbled aimlessly in my pockets, “When I find my phone…I’ll…I’ll show you.”

 “Charlie, there’s no reason to look.”
 She handed for phone to me.
 In her call log there were dwindling numbers of outgoing calls to me that appeared ignored.
 My eyes couldn’t believe what I was seeing as there were none incoming from me.
 I quickly checked her messages and it was the same.
 All attempts of her to reconcile but absolutely none from me.